Picniq/staking-contracts/README.md

 1. Standard staking.
 Allows one staking token and one reward token.
 2. Multi-reward staking.
 Allows one staking token and multiple reward tokens.
 3. NFTMultiStake.
-A multi-reward staking contract for NFTs.
+A multi-reward staking contract for NFTs (ERC721).

 ## TBD